How to Compel a Retired Attorney to Deliver a Will and Initiate Probate in North Carolina

 Key Steps to Compel Delivery and Initiate Probate

-• File a Petition for Administration: Under N.C.G.S. § 28A-6-1, petition the clerk of superior court to require delivery of the will.
+- File a Petition to Require Production of the Will: Under N.C.G.S. § 28A-2A-4, petition the clerk of superior court to require delivery of the will.

-• Probate the Will: Once the original will is on file, petition for informal probate under N.C.G.S. § 28A-6-2 to become personal representative.
+- Probate the Will: Once the original will is on file, apply for probate and appointment of a personal representative under Chapter 28A.

 Compelling delivery of a will and initiating probate in North Carolina involves clear steps and statutory authority.
 Acting promptly protects estate assets and beneficiaries’ rights.
 If you face resistance, the clerk of superior court has power to enforce compliance.